Part-Time Woman, the new EP by Vivek Shraya & Queer Songbook Orchestra, is a question and a critique:

 (Gray Owl Point)

-- 10 of the Year’s Best Albums by Trans Artists
+- The Year’s Best Albums by Trans Artists

 - Best Canadian Albums 2017